system76/docs/content/software-triage.md

 - [Live Disk](/articles/live-disk)
 - [Logs](/articles/log-files)

-## Suspend, Reboot, Shut Down
+## Shut Down

-Do the symptoms go away if the system is suspended, rebooted or shut down and then started up again?
-Sometimes repeated suspends or reboots are all that are needed to clear an issue out.
-It's also a good idea to test reboot and shutdown separately as they handle memory and power-management differently.
+Sometimes turning the machine off and on again is all that's needed to clear an issue out.
+Shut down your computer and power it back on to see if the issue persists.

 ## Symptoms